Media Monitoring: The Ultimate Guide

 Public relations

 Large companies invest a lot of money in public relations.
-Whether it’s with PR firms or in building out their own in-house communications teams, they are increasingly looking for proof that their money is being well spent.
-Media monitoring and analysis can help answer that question – and seeing what works can help direct future efforts and investments in PR.
+Whether working with PR agencies or building their in-house teams, they want proof that their money is well spent.
+Media monitoring and analysis can help answer that question, and seeing what works can help direct future efforts and investments in PR.

 Risk management

-When a business reaches a certain size, there is almost inevitably some degree of public affairs risk built into the business model.
+When a business reaches a specific size, some degree of public affairs risk is almost inevitably built into its business model.

-We’ll touch on this in more detail further along, but for now let’s just say this:
+We’ll touch on this in more detail further in the guide, but for now, let’s say this:

-Monitoring can help you evaluate what your company’s public image was before a crisis, so you can gauge how to focus your crisis rehab efforts and know when you’re getting back on track.
+Monitoring can help you evaluate your company’s public image before a crisis, allowing you to gauge how to focus your efforts and determine when you’re getting back on track.

 Advocacy groups, associations, and the not-for-profit sector

-The organizations in this category are driven primarily by the specific issues that are important to them and their members, constituents, or volunteers.
+The organizations in this category are primarily driven by the issues that are vital to them and their members, constituents, or volunteers.

-Although smaller NFPs may not have the resources to pay for a professional media monitoring service, they can still dip their toes in the water using some of the free options outlined in this document… and they should!
-Seriously, do you think public opinion might be important to an organization whose very lifeblood is the goodwill of donors and volunteers?
-Of course it is!
+Although smaller not-for-profits (NFPs) may not have the resources to pay for a professional media monitoring service, they can still use some free options outlined on this page.
+Seriously, don’t you think public opinion might be necessary for an organization whose very lifeblood is the goodwill of donors and volunteers?
+Of course, it is!

-Likewise, advocacy groups, associations, and NFPs can monitor the coverage of issues they care about in order to be more prepared and effective in the pursuit of their missions.
+Likewise, advocacy groups, associations, and NFPs can monitor the coverage of issues they care about to be more prepared and effective in pursuing their missions.

-Take for example an organization whose mission is to protect the environment in a specific region.
-Beyond monitoring their own coverage, should they pay attention to news about a nearby industrial operation?
-About business and real-estate development in the region?
+For example, an organization’s mission is to protect the environment in a specific region.
+Beyond monitoring their coverage, should they pay attention to news about a nearby industrial operation?
+About business and real estate development in the region?
 About environmental protection legislation in their country, region, or municipality?
 Yes, yes, and yes.

-Media monitoring can warn an organization of outside opportunities, risks, and threats.
-Not only can they use media monitoring to stay informed, they can leverage news of impending risk in order to rally support, donations, and mobilize their community with news of the urgency of the cause.
+Media monitoring can alert an organization to external opportunities, risks, and threats.
+They can use media monitoring to stay informed and leverage news of impending risks to rally support and donations, as well as mobilize their community.
 In turn, monitored coverage of the public outcry in support of a cause can provide these organizations with some much-needed political leverage.

 Government and public administration

 Organizations in this category tend to be publicly funded and subject to a great deal of scrutiny.
 For government and public administration bodies, having the public’s confidence or disdain makes a world of difference.
-These organizations absolutely must be attentive to public sentiment and the ways they are being portrayed in the press.
+These organizations must be mindful of public sentiment and how they are portrayed in the media.

 Want to dig further into the details?
 Check out our article Why governing bodies should use media monitoring and analysis.